ivan-paz/a-parameter-exploration-box/README.md

-#This repository contains the necessary material for build a parameter exploration box for algorithmic composition systems
+#This repository contains the necessary material for building a parameter exploration box for algorithmic composition systems